Wall High School (Texas)

 Wall High School is a public high school located in the rural community of Wall, Texas in Tom Green County, United States and is classified as a 3A school by the UIL.
-It is a part of the Wall Independent School District located in east central Tom Green County serving the communities of Wall, Vancourt, and surrounding rural areas.
+It is a part of the Wall Independent School District located in east central Tom Green County serving the communities of Wall and San Angelo TX.
 In 2013, the school was rated "Met Standard" by the Texas Education Agency.

 Academics

 Wall High School has obtained state titles within these U.I.L. academic events: